greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 ### Frame extraction

-Frames can be extracted using the Depth Anything v2 script in the depth_anything_baseline/ folder.
+After videos are downloaded and analyzed for relevance, the extract_frames.py script can be run to extract frames:

 	conda activate depthanything
-        python scripts/Video_YTB_text.py --start <start_index> --end <end_index>
+	python extract_frames.py --start <start_index> --end <end_index>

-This will create both raw frames, and depth frames.
-The regular (raw) frames will be stored in video_processing/frames/